Garage Force®

 Is a Garage Force franchise worth the investment?

 The value of a Garage Force franchise investment depends on factors such as location, operator experience, and market demand.
 The initial investment ranges from $132,900 to $200,600.
-Garage Force disclosed average gross sales of $507,317 in 2025.
+Garage Force disclosed average gross sales of $422,998 in 2026.
+The system reported 1 terminated units in 2026.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 How long does it take to break even with a Garage Force franchise?